-Analysis: Again, the foreign official here would likely be liable under FEPA.
-Although GiantTelecom US is owned by a non-U.S. company, it is still a U.S domiciled or incorporated entity.
+Analysis: Again, the foreign official here would be liable under FEPA.
+The bribe demand was made against a 'domestic concern' and was made within the territory of the United States.
 The fact that the "thing of value" was conveyed to a third-party intermediary rather than to the deputy director directly would not be a defense, since FEPA prohibits foreign officials from corruptly seeking anything of value "directly or indirectly."